Frequently Asked Questions

 Do you run summer sessions?

-At the moment there is not a big demand for sessions during the July/August/September period and therefore we use this time to update the department to make sure we have the best service ready for the new academic year.
+At the present time there is not a big demand for sessions during the July/August/September period and therefore we use this time to update the department to make sure we have the best service ready for the new academic year.
 However, our offices are still open and you can pop in to see us about anything else.

 Will I get a confirmation email when I book?